Tanya2303/DSA_Java/Java_Oops/README.md

 This demonstrates how inheritance allows us to create specialized classes that build upon existing classes, promoting code reuse and organization.
 In the above code, we have defined a `Pen` class that serves as the base class, and a `FountainPen` class that extends the `Pen` class.

+## TYPE OF INHERITANCE
+There are several types of inheritance in Java:
+1. **Single Inheritance**: A class inherits from one superclass. this contains single base class and one derived class.
+2. **Multiple Inheritance**: A class can inherit from multiple classes (not directly supported in Java, but can be achieved using interfaces).
+3. **Multilevel Inheritance**: A class inherits from another class, which in turn inherits from another class, forming a chain of inheritance.
+4. **Hierarchical Inheritance**: Multiple classes inherit from a single superclass.
+5. **Hybrid Inheritance**: A combination of two or more types of inheritance (not directly supported in Java, but can be achieved using interfaces).

+## POLYMORPHISM
+Polymorphism is one of the four fundamental Object-Oriented Programming (OOP) concepts.
+It allows objects of different classes to be treated as objects of a common superclass.
+Polymorphism enables a single interface to represent different underlying forms (data types).
+In Java, polymorphism can be achieved through method overriding and method overloading.